 This will tell the agent to automatically populate the hostname value with the system hostname.
-While you could just set the hostname within the configuration file, automatically populating it allows you to reuse the same configuration file across all your hosts, simplifying automation if you have a lot of hosts to monitor.
+You could just set the hostname within the configuration file.
+However, automatically populating it allows you to reuse the same configuration file across all your hosts, simplifying automation if you have a lot of hosts to monitor.

-If you have a firewall configured on your server you will need to allow connections from the Zabbix server on port 10050/tcp:
+If you have a firewall configured on your server, allow connections from the Zabbix server on port 10050/tcp:

 ufw allow from [Zabbix server IP] to any port 10050 proto tcp